giacomoorsi/usa-news-politicization/index.md

 # Conclusion
 ***

-Having to walk away with our hypotheses shattered would have been a sour defeat, but finding the "why" to explain it was already a consolation prize.
+<div class="uk-card uk-card-default uk-card-body">Having to walk away with our hypotheses shattered would have been a sour defeat, but finding the "why" to explain it was already a consolation prize.
 Instead, our work did not stop there.
-We were able to provide a meaningful complementary statistic to reinforce the value provided by Pew Research's 2800 user survey.
+We were able to provide a meaningful complementary statistic to reinforce the value provided by Pew Research's 2800 user survey.</div>

 <!--